 Cameron trailed off into silence for a few moments, before saying, "Um, forgive me.
 I've kind of lost.. where I was going with that.
 You ever get a picture in your head for just a moment, and then lose it, irretrievably?"
 They all nodded.
 "Anyway, maybe I'll get a chance to look at plans for one of the new engines someday.
 I expect this is rather a fusion of magic and science, that will work better than either one would alone.
 What I've heard is that the magic somehow drives the new engine, which actually provides the work that moves the wagon or carriage.
 Meanwhile, the magic doesn't dissipate because it hasn't done any real work itself.
 It merely cycles through the engine and back into the enchantment engine, and then repeats the process as long as the engine is engaged.
 I'm sorry, I'm speaking of two separate engines here.
 The enchantment engine is actually quite different from... the engine that does the real work...."

 "Okay," said Tom.
 "But it still sounds like magic is... well, magic.
 I don't quite get what you mean when you say it's just an abstract concept.
-Isn't magic the same as the spells you cast?"
+Isn't magic the same as the spells you cast?
+I mean, I understand the distinction between cause and effect, but even so, we're talking about something where both the cause and the effect, and yes, even the energy source, are all beyond the means of non-Sorreters.
+It's not natural.
+So I don't get why normal magic dissipates and that in these new engines doesn't."

-"Ah, well, sort of.
-In fact, however, just now I've only been describing one kind of magic.
-As I've said before, magic is mostly based on very advanced science.
-And the energies within us are quite natural, and scientific, though not really observable or measurable or manipulable by means of the Land's current level of technology.
-So the way we work with it... well it's largely done through force of sentient will, but that's hard to explain and takes alot of training to be able to manage.
+"Right, well... just now I've only been describing one kind of magic.
+The energies within us- all of us, not just Sorreters- are quite natural, and scientific, though not really observable or measurable or manipulable by means of the Land's current level of technology.
+So the way Sorreters work with it... well it's largely done through force of sentient will, but that's hard to explain and takes a lot of training to be able to manage.
 And not everyone who studies magic turns out to have a great aptitude for it.
 But we also perform other types of magic which require certain scientific instruments or elements or any number of things... and it's not all about energy.
 Some of it is physical, such as the DNA manipulation that was used to create various mythical creatures as well as intelligent races such as Elves and Merfolk, all originating from human stock.
-To be honest, in the past few minutes I've already said more than we're supposed to say to non-Sorreters, though I suppose it's common knowledge that most if not all Sorreters are technically spirit-talkers, and basically none of what we do would be possible without at some point having received assistance from spirits.
+To be honest, in the past few centhours I've already said more than we're supposed to say to non-Sorreters, though I suppose it's common knowledge that most if not all Sorreters are technically spirit-talkers, and basically none of what we do would be possible without at some point having received assistance from spirits.
 In any event, I fear I can't go into too much specific detail not only because it would be too complicated, but also because of binding restrictions against the divulgence of certain matters.
 We're literally incapable of saying some things to outsiders; if we tried, our vocal chords (or hands if we're writing it), or whatever, would just seize up.
 And magical authorities would be alerted and dispatched to our location to deal with such transgressions."

 "Wait, do you mean to say that you're being constantly monitored?"

 Cameron waved a hand dismissively.
 "Oh, no, of course not.
 There are rules against that sort of thing, as well.
 But it's like with Surreal, for example.
-If anyone attempted to play a real game of it, the magical authorities would know and immediately deal with the offenders, because it could be catastrophic.
-It's difficult to explain how they'd know, but it's not because we're being monitored.
-Hell, you don't even have to be a Sorreter to play Surreal, obviously.
-It's sort of like... an autoscry.
-A spell, or rather network of spells, cast over the populated area of the world.
-Like an open t-mail bubble, except it's impossible to hack into, by any magic.
-It will only activate itself for the authorities if it detects a specific thing it's listening for.
+If anyone attempted to play a real game of it, the magical authorities would be alerted and immediately deal with the offenders, because it could be catastrophic.
+But the alert would come from a sort of autoscry.
+Just like with the use of off-world technology.
+A spell, or rather network of spells, cast over the populated area of the world, which only activates itself for the authorities if it detects a specific thing it's listening for.
+And no one can hack into this autoscry, by any kind of magic.
 So in a sense we're being monitored, but by a mindless, inanimate object.
 You might as well worry that you're being watched by a rock."

 "If you say so," Tom dubiously allowed.

 "In any event, I digress from the point at hand.
 Some kinds of spells or magics require actually little if any of our personal mana, but such things are fairly rare and extremely complicated, pretty much exclusively the province of master-adepts, and usually not something that can even be done by individuals, but rather by groups working on major projects.
 Though our friend Emma, here, is an obvious example that there are exceptions to every rule, as Roderick proved a century and a half ago."
 At this, Emma just grinned.
 "Anyway, most magic which is performed on a day-to-day basis by your average Sorreter- or sorcerer- does involve the expenditure of personal mana.
-A 'spell' is basically just the term for the effect that is produced by the controlled direction of mana which has been mixed for a specific purpose.
-You might say that the word 'spell' means 'mana that has left the body,' or that has fulfilled or is in the continuous process of fulfilling its purpose.
-Like meteors becoming meteorites, or magma becoming lava.
+You might say that the word 'spell' means 'mana that has left the body,' or that has fulfilled or is in the continuous process of fulfilling its purpose; or in a slightly more accurate yet abstract sense, 'spell' refers to the direction a Sorreter gives their mana.
 Except... it's more complicated than that, sometimes.

 "Ahem.
 I don't mean to lecture, I'm sure you're all very bored and/or confused.
 After all, I'm just an adept, not a master-adept.
 And obviously the term 'master' doesn't just connote a greater aptitude for the practice of magic, but also, more specifically, denotes having attained the level of a teacher of magic.
 And I'm clearly not a teacher."